When it comes time to sell your house, you have one burning question: What is my home worth?

 A three-bedroom, three-bath house on a double lot in Kansas City, Missouri, where the houses vary in size and condition:

 Redfin: Not available

-Updated on Nov.
-1, 2018: This story was originally published on Dec.
-15, 2015, and has been updated with new information.
+Updated on April 10, 2019: This story was published at an earlier date and has been updated with new information.

 She has appeared in media interviews across the U.S. including National Public Radio, WTOP (Washington, D.C.) and KOH (Reno, Nevada) and various print publications, as well as having served on panels discussing real estate development, city planning policy and homebuilding.

 Previously, she served as a researcher of commercial real estate transactions and information, and is currently a member of the National Association of Real Estate Editors.
 Thorsby studied Political Science at the University of Michigan, where she also served as a news reporter and editor for the student newspaper The Michigan Daily.
 Follow her on Twitter or write to her at email@example.com.